 Once the deadline has arrived, all submitted budgets for groups who have met all of the Annual Allocations eligibility requirements are available to the committee.
 The committee will meet over several days during 5th Week.

 Unlike SGFC, not all organizations will make a presentation to the committee.
 Only RSOs in the Purple Category of the RSO Advising Model will be scheduled a time to meet with the committee.
 For other organizations, careful completion of your application and the use of the optional Budget Workshops will be key to making sure your plans and concerns are understood.

-The AnnAl committee is selected from the student body by Student Government, an consists of student government representatives, RSO representatives drawn both undergraduat and graduate/professional student populations.
+The AnnAl committee is selected from the student body by Student Government, and consists of student government representatives, RSO representatives have drawn both undergraduate and graduate/professional student populations.

 Announcement of Funding Decisions

 The committee's funding decisions will be available to you in the funding website at the stated time.
 Note that the deliberation and decision announcements are different for Community Service Fund AnnAl events.

 You can review your allocations by logging in, and on the bottom of your RSOs funding page selecting "View Final Allocations".

 You will have the opportunity to appeal any decision reached by the committees.
 If you feel your budget, priorities, or revenue sources were misunderstood by the committee, we recommend reaching out to your advisor and the committee chair right away.
 Formal statements of appeal (based on the originally submitted budget) will be due to your Advisor and the Committee Chair in the week following the announcement of funding decisions according to the posted deadlines.